 Phosphorus naturally occurs in Tahoe Basin soils and enters the lake from soil disturbance and erosion.
 Total hydrolysable phosphorus (THP) is a measure of the fraction of phosphorus that algae can use to grow.
 It is similar to the SRP that is measured in the streams.
 Since 1980, THP has declined, although in the last 17 years the values have been increasing.

-In 2021, the volume-weighted annual average concentration of THP was 2.73 micrograms per liter.
+In 2022, the volume-weighted annual average concentration of THP was 2.85 micrograms per liter.
 Another factor in the last several years is the additional atmospheric nutrient loading due to wildfire smoke engulfing the region.
-The impact of the 2021 wildfires is the subject of an ongoing study.
-Water samples are taken at the Mid-lake station at 13 depths from the surface to 1,480 feet.
+The impact of the 2021 wildfires is the subject of a continuing analysis.